Ludvig-Lundberg/Ludvig-Lundberg/README.md

 <h1 align="center">Ludvig Lundberg</h1>

-<div align="center">Hej 👋, Jag heter Ludvig och studerar Front End i Malmö på Medieinstitutet.
-Jag går första året och har läst HTML, CSS, Javascript/Typescript, mySQL, Node.js.
-Jag är mer intresserad av uppbyggnad och design av sidor men även funktionaliteten av Javascript. </div>
+<div align="center">Hello 👋, My name is Ludvig och i'm a first year Front End student in Malmö, Sweden.
+I've studied HTML, CSS/SCSS, Javascript/Typescript, mySQL, Node.Js and more.
+I'm more interested in buildup and design of sites but also functionality of Javascript.</div>
 <br>
 <br>

-## Kunskaper
+## Skills

 <div align="center">